eisenzopf/qsip_specification/qsip_v1.0.md

 ## 13. Privacy Considerations

-* **PII Minimization**: QSIP messages SHOULD only carry Personally Identifiable Information (PII) necessary for their function.
+* **PII Minimization**: QSRP messages SHOULD only carry Personally Identifiable Information (PII) necessary for their function.
 For example, display_name in the from field is optional.

 * **Data Encryption**: All data is encrypted in transit by QUIC/TLS.
 E2EE for media (SFrame) and messaging content provides additional privacy against server-side eavesdropping.

 * **Logging**: Servers and clients SHOULD be configurable regarding the level of logging.
 Logs containing PII or sensitive message content MUST be protected with appropriate access controls and SHOULD be anonymized or pseudonymized where possible.
 Log retention policies SHOULD be defined.

-* **User Consent**: Applications using QSIP MUST obtain user consent for collecting and processing PII, in accordance with applicable privacy regulations (e.g., GDPR, CCPA).
+* **User Consent**: Applications using QSRP MUST obtain user consent for collecting and processing PII, in accordance with applicable privacy regulations (e.g., GDPR, CCPA).

 * **Presence and Profile Visibility**: Users SHOULD have granular control over who can see their presence information and detailed profile data.